-As a simple and safe technique for clearing skin impurities, UNC plastic surgeons Drs.
-C. Scott Hultman and Lynn Damitz in Chapel Hill offer microdermabrasion.
+As a simple and safe technique for clearing skin impurities, UNC plastic surgeon Lynn Damitz in Chapel Hill offer microdermabrasion.
 This exfoliation technique is a popular way to buff away dull surface cells to reveal a fresher-looking you.

 Microdermabrasion is a clinical exfoliation technique that can quickly improve the appearance of your skin with no downtime and low risk.
 This non-invasive treatment uses suction and abrasion to buff away dead surface cells, and the results are comparable to a light chemical peel or Obagi Blue Peel.

 Microdermabrasion can be used for a wide range of individuals and skin types.
 It is most often used to treat dull skin, photoaging, and uneven skin texture.
 Your doctor may also recommend microdermabrasion to clear the skin of excess oil or reduce the appearance of dilated pores, fine wrinkles, and areas of thick skin.

 While most often used to treat skin issues on the face, microdermabrasion may also be used to treat areas of skin on the neck and upper chest.

 During microdermabrasion, specific areas of your skin are pulled into the handpiece, which your physician moves over the surface of your facial skin.
 For abrasion, the handpiece precisely sprays crystals, which are then suctioned back up, removing dead, dull surface cells with them.
 Much like a laser treatment, the abrasion is minor.